dwerner95/BVtkNodes/README.md

 Follow installation instructions in the [Docs](https://bvtknodes.readthedocs.io/en/latest/BVTKNodes.html#installation-of-vtk-for-blender:~:text=for%20Linux.-,Installation,-Install%20Blender%20(if)).
 Also follow the [Workspace setup](https://bvtknodes.readthedocs.io/en/latest/BVTKNodes.html#installation-of-vtk-for-blender:~:text=Installation%20Instructions%20above.-,Workspace%20Setup,-BVTKNodes%20is%20used)
 ## Example use with Liggghts
 - make a vtk folder and copy all vtk files that you want to visualize in it
-- each folder contains only one "type" of vtk files. so if you have vtks with geometry data, put them into a separate folder (this is currently a bug, see [customfilter.py](customfilter.py) @line 336)
+- each folder contains only one "type" of vtk files. so if you have vtks with geometry data, put them into a separate folder
 - then set up the nodes as seen below
 ![Nodes](nodes_liggghts.png)